-Celebrating 100 years of jazz in Kansas City with a look back at history
+Celebrating 100 years of jazz in Kansas City with a look back at its history

 Parker fervently played with quick speed on the saxophone.
 He introduced several innovations to the genre.
 He discovered revolutionary harmonic ideas including rapid passing chords, new variants of altered chords, and chord substitutions.

 He had mastery of his tone on the sax.
 He could play smooth and clean, bold and crass, sweet and lovely, or somber and subdued.
 Parker acquired the nickname “Yardbird” early in his career on the road with Jay McShann.
-The shortened “Bird” stuck with him for life.
-The name inspired the titles of a number of his compositions, such as “Yardbird Suite”, “Ornithology”, “Bird Gets the Worm”, and “Bird of Paradise.”

 The Great Depression and changing times

 Throughout the Depression, Kansas City bands continued to play.
 This wasn’t the case in other cities.

 Kansas City was shielded from some of the worst outcomes of the Depression.
-This was in part because of New-Deal style public works projects that provided jobs, particularly profitable jobs in railing and steamships, slaughterhouses, and other developments.
+This was in part because of New-Deal style public works projects that provided jobs, particularly profitable jobs in railing and steamships, slaughterhouses and other developments.

 The splurge of jobs allowed for a vibrant dance-oriented nightlife.
 Kansas City thrived during the dry times when other cities struggled to survive in the recession.

 At one point, Kansas City had more than 100 night clubs, dance halls, and vaudeville houses.

-Kansas City’s 12th Street became nationally known for its jazz clubs, gambling parlors, and brothels.
-12th Street alone had more than 50 jazz clubs.
+Kansas City’s 12th Street became nationally known for its jazz clubs, gambling parlors and brothels; 12th Street alone had more than 50 jazz clubs.

 Following the collapse of the Pendergast machine, jobs for musicians dried up and the bands took to the road.
 During World War II, the United States drafted many of the musicians.
 By 1944, the great Kansas City jazz era slowed to a crawl, but it didn’t entirely end.